oasis-tcs/openc2-tc-ops/Documentation-Norms.md

 * **[Tables Generator](http://www.tablesgenerator.com/markdown_tables)**:  a website that will generate a template for a table in a variety of formats including Markdown, HTML, and others.

-# Annex B: Getting Comfortable with GitHub
+# Appendix B: Getting Comfortable with GitHub

 For those unfamiliar with using GitHub and Git, [this article](https://medium.com/hackernoon/github-for-chimpanzees-and-a-short-rant-against-scientists-868fb04e5e4a) provides a helpful
 (albeit colorfully presented and highly opinionated) explanation of the concepts and processes